Graduate Certificate Program

 (3) two letters of recommendation from persons in a position to evaluate the applicant's academic ability and accomplishments;

-(4) a personal statement indicating interests, plans and objectives within the field of Women's Studies.
+(4) a personal statement indicating interests, plans and objectives within the field of Gender, Sexuality and Women's Studies.